 Maryla Scranton is a community activist and volunteer.
 She had a long and successful career as a fundraising executive for non-profit organizations, where she planned and executed Annual and Capital campaigns that raised millions of dollars throughout the United States.
 Mrs. Scranton served as Director of Development for The University of Scranton and as Campaign Director for their first national capital campaign, A Second Cornerstone.
 In addition, she has been Development Director at Lackawanna College; Allied Services; Marywood University; and The Langley School, McLean, Virginia.
 She also served as Vice President of Community Relations and Development for The Mercy Health System regionally, a division of Catholic Health Care Partners, and established the Mercy Foundation and the Monsignor Andrew J. McGowan Institute for Community Health Initiatives.

 A graduate of Penn State University, Mrs. Scranton started her own business, MPS Consulting, in 2004.
 She has done volunteer work in Pennsylvania and Virginia.
 Currently, she is a member of the Board of Governors of The Scranton Area Community Foundation and a Trustee of The University of Scranton.
+She also serves as Chairman of the Chancellor’s Board at Penn State University, Scranton.
 Mrs. Scranton has presented at numerous local and national conferences.
 She was the Commencement Speaker at Penn State-Worthington Scranton’s 2013 commencement.
-She has been the recipient of several awards during her career, some of which include; The Children’s Advocacy Center’s Champion of Youth Award, Penn State’s Greater Scranton Chapter Alumnus of the Year Award, and the Lackawanna College Outstanding Employee Award.
+She has been the recipient of several awards during her career, some of which include; The Children’s Advocacy Center’s Champion of Youth Award, and Penn State’s Greater Scranton Chapter Alumnus of the Year Award

 For additional information on the Fifth Annual Community Leadership Celebration at Marywood University, to inquire about sponsorship opportunities, or to buy tickets to the event, please visit Community Leadership Celebration, or call 570-348-6238.